Simplify object creation

 Consequently, we can give the new factory method a name, but we can also specify a different class in which to put the factory method.

 What you end up with is a factory method in the

 Doing this for all relevant constructors will yield a complete factory class.
-Please note that if you put the factory methods in the originating class (e.g.,
+Note that if you put the factory methods in the originating class (for example,

 Loan), the corresponding constructors will turn private.
 But since we moved these constructors into a separate factory class, the constructors remain public.